 Business-grade headsets target your voice while cutting down the background noise of your coworkers.
 Bluetooth headsets attempt to reduce noise, but their primary goal is to cut down wind noise that is picked up from being outside.
 With a low-end Bluetooth headset, your callers will hear wind whistling as it passes by the microphone, making your conversation distorted, choppy, and you will have to constantly repeat information.
 High-quality Bluetooth headsets with multiple microphones will greatly reduce wind noise, making for a clearer, more normal conversation.
 If you need a solution that works great outside with wind and traffic noise, consider the Plantronics Voyager 5200 UC, which will pair with both your Bluetooth mobile phone/tablet and your PC/laptop for VoIP connectivity.

 You may find it surprising when using corded headsets, but an amplifier can greatly affect your noise-canceling microphone effectiveness.
 An amplifier gives you the ability to turn your microphone up and down.
 This provides the luxury of turning it down just enough so your caller hears you comfortably, but not making the mic so sensitive that it picks up unnecessary background noise.
-If you opted for a direct-connect cable instead of an amplifier, you don’t have any way of controlling the mic volume, and you must rely solely on the noise-canceling capabilities of the headset.
-If you’re having trouble hearing or being heard in an extremely loud environment with direct-connect cables, replace a few with amplifiers and test to see if your headsets become much better at reducing background noise.
+If you opted for a direct-connect cable instead of an amplifier, you don’t have any way of controlling the mic volume, and must rely solely on the noise-canceling capabilities of the headset.
+If you’re having trouble hearing or being heard in an extremely loud environment with direct-connect cables, replace a few with amplifiers.
+Then test to see if your headsets become much better at reducing background noise.

-The Bottom Line of Noise-Cancelling Headsets…
+The Bottom Line of Noise-Canceling Headsets…

-Noise-canceling technology in headsets can make or break the experience your caller has with your company.
+Noise-canceling technology in headsets can make or break the experience you and your caller experience with calls and customer interaction.
 Are you going to be able to close the deal?
-Not if there's a dog barking or kids playing in the background.
+Are dogs barking and kids playing in the background effecting your concentration?
 What about that awesome football game that happened last night your co-workers are loudly carrying on about?
-If they hear people yelling in the background with constant distractions, it will affect their confidence in doing business with your company.
+If callers hear people yelling in the background with constant distractions, it will affect their confidence in doing business with your company.